-Over 95% effective after 2 doses of MMR-containing vaccine
+Over 95 per cent effective after 2 doses of MMR-containing vaccine.

-Generally mild but may include: redness, pain or swelling at injection site; fever; feeling unwell; rash (non-infectious); swelling of salivary glands; stiff neck; joint pains.
+Generally, the measles, mumps, rubella vaccination side effects are mild but may include: redness, pain or swelling at the injection site, fever, feeling unwell, rash (non-infectious), swelling of salivary glands, stiff neck, joint pains.

-As with all vaccines, there is a small risk of allergic reaction.
+As with all vaccines, there is a small risk of allergic reactions.

 Measles is a highly contagious and serious viral disease that is almost totally preventable by vaccination.
 Routine vaccinations and mass immunisation campaigns have averted an estimated 31·7 million deaths globally in the past 20 years.
 Unfortunately, according to an article in the Lancet quoting a WHO and US Centers for Disease Control and Prevention progress report on the global elimination of measles, vaccination rates not only paused but reversed in 2020.

 The estimated first doses of a measles vaccine went from 86% in 2019 to 84% in 2020, and there was a decline in second doses in 2019, which means 22 million children did not receive their first dose of a measles-containing vaccine in 2020.

 The 10 areas with the largest populations of unvaccinated children were medium or low income countries with reduced access to health care, such as Afghanistan, India, Pakistan, Indonesia, Nigeria, Ethiopia, the Democratic Republic of the Congo, the Philippines, Angola, and Brazil.

 The live attenuated measles vaccine is contraindicated in pregnant women largely due to a hypothetical risk of adverse events.
 It is strongly advised that women planning pregnancy confer with their medical practitioner to insure all routine vaccinations are up to date, and to plan for those recommended during pregnancy (influenza, pertussis-containing vaccine).